denadai2/marco-academic/content/publication/the-economic-value-of-neighborhoods-predicting-real-estate-prices-from-the-urban-environment/index.md

 publication_types:
   - "1"
 authors:
-  - Marco De Nadai
+  - M. De Nadai
-  - Bruno Lepri
+  - B. Lepri
 publication: IEEE DSAA
 abstract: Housing costs have a significant impact on individuals, families, businesses, and governments.
 Recently, online companies such as Zillow have